-If you are planning to use your Berry financial aid while studying abroad, you must have been approved by the International Programs Committee to study abroad on a Berry-approved program, paid your non-refundable $500 tuition deposit, be registered at Berry during your study abroad semester and attend all orientations.
-During pre-registration the semester prior to departure, International Programs will send you an authorization form to register for STA 305.
-Simply sign this form, have your academic adviser sign it and submit it at the Registrar's window.
+If you are planning to use your Berry financial aid on a semester study abroad program, you must have been approved by the International Programs Committee to study abroad on a Berry-approved program, paid your non-refundable $300 tuition deposit, be registered at Berry during your study abroad semester and attend all orientations.
+During pre-registration the semester prior to departure, International Programs will authorize approved students to register for STA 305.
+Ask your academic adviser to clear you so you can register.
 Once registered, your course load will be listed at 12 hours.
 Do not worry if you will actually be taking more than 12 hours - once Berry receives your transcript, the Registrar will list the exact course names and credit hours you earned onto Viking Web.
 If you complete more than 18 credit hours, you will be charged an overload for each hour above 18.
 If you are unsure of the number of credits you will receive on the program, contact the IP Director.

-If planning to study abroad transient, Berry institutional aid will not apply to your study abroad program, and you will pay the program directly.
-You must complete a transient form with all required signatures before leaving campus.
-Failure to submit this form prior to the study abroad semester will result in loss of credit.
-Be sure to consult the Berry catalog on transient policies -- a specific number of upper-level hours in the major and minor must be completed in residence.
+If planning to study abroad in transient status, Berry institutional aid will not apply to your study abroad program, and you will pay the program directly.
+You will need to complete a transient form with all required signatures before leaving campus.
+Be sure to consult the Berry catalog on major/minor requirements -- a specific number of upper-level hours in the major and minor must be completed in residence.
 If you have loans, consult your lending institution for their policies if you are not attending Berry that semester.

 Students must have host institution courses approved by Berry College department Chairs, school Deans and in some cases the Provost before studying abroad.
 Students studying abroad through Berry complete the course substitution form, which you receive from the International Programs Director during your advising session.
-Students studying abroad transient complete the transient form instead of the course substitution form.
+Students studying abroad transient receive the transient form instead of the course substitution form.
 Students taking classes in English in a country where English is not the native language are required to take one course in the host language.
 If your schedule changes when you arrive to your host country, email the IP Director the description of the new course, along with the Berry course/requirement it is to fulfill.
-The IPD will forward the request for approval to the appropriate Chair and Dean and inform you of their decision.
-International Programs cannot guarantee course substitution approval for these new courses.
+The IP Director will forward the request for approval to the appropriate Chair and Dean and inform you of their decision.
+Approval for these new courses is not guaranteed.

 The semester prior to return